benwaffle/gsick/README.md

 you can follow users.
-posts by people you follow appear in 'stream'. new posts by everyone appear in 'new'. posts with most appreciations appear in 'top'. posts you've made appear in 'posts'. posts you've appreciated appear in 'pins'. you can go to channels. you can see posts made by a user. you can message a user.
+posts by people you follow appear in 'stream'. new posts by everyone appear in 'new'. posts with most likes appear in 'top'. posts you've made appear in 'posts'. posts you've liked appear in 'pins'. you can go to channels. you can see posts made by a user. you can message a user.